How to probate a copy of a will under North Carolina Gen. Stat. § 28A-6-2 when the original is missing

 Detailed Answer

 In North Carolina, you can seek to probate a copy of a will when the original is lost or destroyed by following the procedure set out in N.C.
 Gen. Stat. § 28A-6-2.
-This statute allows the clerk of superior court to admit an attested copy of the will if you satisfy three key requirements:
+This statute allows the clerk of superior court to admit a lost will to probate in common form if you satisfy the statutory requirements.

-1. Proof of Proper Execution: You must show that the original will was validly executed under the rules for wills in North Carolina.
-That means it was signed by the testator and witnessed by at least two qualified witnesses, as required by N.C.
-Gen. Stat. § 28A-2-1.
+- Proof of Proper Execution: You must show that the original will was validly executed under the rules for wills in North Carolina.
+That means it was signed by the testator and witnessed by at least two competent witnesses, as required by N.C.
+Gen. Stat. § 31-3.3.

-2. Evidence the Testator Did Not Revoke the Will: You must establish that the testator did not intentionally destroy or revoke the original document.
-North Carolina presumes that a missing will has been revoked by burning, tearing, or other act of destruction unless you present credible evidence to the contrary.
+- Evidence the Testator Did Not Revoke the Will: You must establish that the testator did not intentionally destroy or revoke the original document.
+North Carolina presumes that a missing will last in the testator’s possession has been revoked unless you present sufficient evidence to the contrary.

-Once you file the required documents and affidavits, the clerk holds a hearing to evaluate the evidence.
-If the clerk finds every requirement met, the copy enters probate with the same effect as the original would have.
+Once you file the required materials, the clerk evaluates the evidence.
+If the clerk finds the statutory requirements met, the lost will may be admitted to probate in common form.
 This process ensures your loved one’s wishes are carried out despite the loss of the original document.

 Key Steps to Probate a Copy of a Will

-• Prepare an affidavit detailing the circumstances of the document’s loss.
+- Prepare evidence detailing the circumstances of the document’s loss.

-• File a petition with the clerk of superior court in the county where probate will occur.
+- File the appropriate application or proceeding with the clerk of superior court in the county where probate will occur.

-• Await the clerk’s order admitting the copy to probate.
+- Await the clerk’s order admitting the will to probate.

 Conclusion and Call to Action